sagemath/sagewiki_to_gh-2022-10-10/SageFlatProject.md

 For general mathematic references see the [[https://lma.homelinux.org/wiki/FlatSurfaces/FlatSurfaces|Flat surfaces wiki]].
 A flat surface can be seen either
  * as a union of polygons glued along pairs of parallel sides,
  * as a flat metric with no holonomy on a compact surface,
- * as a Riemann surface together with a non zero Abelian (or quadratic) differential.
+ * as a Riemann surface together with a non zero Abelian (or quadratic) differential,
+ * ...

 This page is aimed to be a roadmap for the implementations of various algorithm related to flat surfaces and more generally geometry/combinatoric/dynamic of surfaces (Mapping class group, train track, pseudo-Anosov dynamic, ...).
 For the moment we share the [[http://wiki.sagemath.org/combinat|sage-combinat repository]] with mercurial for the development.